We continue to advocate for those who have been

 Up to the same number have also arrived to the western part of MA, oriented around Springfield.

 They bravely fled their country to escape the Taliban, while they had the chance.
 They have been traumatized, persecuted, and pushed to the brink.
 They have endured tremendous loss - family members, homes, jobs, savings, and all that was familiar.
-They will come as families, single people, and unaccompanied minors from all age brackets.
+They have come as families, single people, and unaccompanied minors from all age brackets.

 Regardless of their story, we are